jeanfrancis/whereforlunch/README.md

-Where should we eat lunch today?
+Where should we eat lunch today in Douala ?